 - Donating to nonprofit organizations that help less fortunate people or needy students.

 - Using the services of certified e-waste management companies to dispose of old hardware.

 While most current hardware tends to be more minimalistic than legacy infrastructure, your company may still have to make physical changes to your working environment.
 New technology may need to be integrated into walls, floors and desks.
 Analyze the organization’s premises before conducting a tech refresh to see areas that will be affected.
 Many companies handle such integrations after office hours to reduce the disruption of regular business operations.

 To accommodate new technology, you will need to conduct regular tech training, people can easily start using upgraded technology if they have been trained on the differences from the previous versions.

 Be prepared to set aside time and resources to help everyone learn how to use new systems.
 People don’t always welcome change, so be prepared to apply key principles of change management, especially when updating to novel current hardware and software.
 Don’t try to push people into accepting the change.
 Instead, give them plenty of training on the new technology, so the company can quickly resume operations.

 Get Help From EIRE Systems

-EIRE Systems provides professional IT services to companies in the Asia Pacific region.
+EIRE Systems is a leading IT services provider that caters to companies in the Asia Pacific region.
 We offer companies in Japan, Hong Kong, Singapore and China extensive IT support services, including IT security and cloud solutions.
 Contact us today to learn about our tech refresh services so your organization can remain productive and competitive in the modern business world.